Rishi9644/CROP-PREDICTION-USING-MACHINE-LEARNING/README.md

 # CROP-PREDICTION-USING-MACHINE-LEARNING
-# Group Industrial Project BY
+Industrial Project BY
-# Rishi Nigam and Rashika Asati,
+Rishi Nigam and Rashika Asati,
-#Using Gausian Naive Bias Algorithm
+Using Gausian Naive Bias Algorithm